rizwanniazigroupdocs/aspose-words-cloud-android/README.md

 # Aspose.Words Cloud SDK for Java
 This repository contains test project and instructions on how to use Aspose.Words Cloud SDK for Java in Android applications.
-This example provides information how to work with Aspose.Words Cloud REST APIs in your Android applications quickly and easily, with zero initial cost.

 [Aspose.Words Cloud](https://products.aspose.cloud/words/family "Aspose.Words Cloud")
 [API Reference](https://apireference.aspose.cloud/words/)